ENGAGE WITH CMC!

 • Specialists talk with students who have narrowed their interests and know the basics about the industry.
 These questions tend to focus on answers to interview questions, how to differentiate between company cultures, and other information specific to a particular role.
 If you are interested in participating in our Experts-in-Residence Program, please complete the following survey, and a career coach will provide your contact information to relevant students.
 On average, our Experts receive 1-3 emails per month.

-• Conduct a Mock Interview - Mock interviewing is an invaluable opportunity for students to practice their interview skills and receive honest feedback on their interview performance.
+Mock interviewing is an invaluable opportunity for students to practice their interview skills and receive honest feedback on their interview performance.
 Typically conducted via phone or Skype, students learn how to answer challenging questions, develop interview strategies, improve their communication skills, and reduce their stress before an actual job interview.
 We are looking for alumni who can offer all types of interview experience, including screening interviews, behavioral interviews, case interviews, and technical interviews.
 If you are interested in participating as a Mock Interviewer, please complete the following survey, and a career coach will be in contact with further details.

-• Host a CMC Student at Your Organization - Job Shadowing - A job shadow experience entails hosting one or more CMC students, in your office, for a partial or full day of shadowing.
+Job Shadowing - A job shadow experience entails hosting one or more CMC students, in your office, for a partial or full day of shadowing.
 We are seeking parents who would be willing to host students for a 4-8 hour office visit over winter and summer breaks.
 The goal is to provide CMC students with more information about career options and to personally experience a day in the life in various professions.
 If you are interested in learning more, please complete the following survey, and our program coordinator will be in touch with more details.

-• Networking Treks - Each year, we organize student-networking trips to cities such as Boston, Chicago, Los Angeles (and surrounding Orange County), New York City, San Diego, San Francisco, Seattle, and Washington D.C.
+Each year, we organize student-networking trips to cities such as Boston, Chicago, Los Angeles (and surrounding Orange County), New York City, San Diego, San Francisco, Seattle, and Washington D.C.
 Each trip has a specific industry focus.
 If would like to host a visit, please reach out to Ursula Diamond.

 Regional Chapter Leaders